 Jeanine Kitchel’s new book, Wheels Up: A Novel of Drugs, Cartels and Survival, was released this summer, and reviewers have already given it a well-deserved 4.5 to 5 stars.
-Its high ratings have led to recognition by The New York Book Review, whose review will be published in the Sept.
-27 issue.
+Its high ratings have led to recognition by The New York Book Review, whose review is published in the Sept.
+27, 2018 issue.

 Wheels Up: A Novel of Drugs, Cartels and Survival is Jeanine Kitchel’s debut novel.
 Living in Mexico for 15 years gave her insight into the country’s multi-faceted culture as well as a closer look at the powerful cartels.
 Wheels Up uses that insight to catapult Layla Navarro, niece of Mexico’s most notorious drug lord, El Patrón, to the top of the cartel after his recapture.
 This is a story of triumph against all odds and also one of personal transformation as Layla struggles to survive in one of the cruelest institutions the world has ever seen.